 What Does Recruiting Automation Cover?

-Recruiting automation supports the operational parts of hiring that tend to slow teams down as volume grows.
+Recruiting automation covers the work that slows hiring down as volume grows.

 Common use cases include: